PavanRangani/docs/docs/prd/investments/trade-logs.md

 - Description

+## Enable/Disable
+- Trade Log can be enabled/disabled for particular legal entity
+- For new legal entity, By default it is disabled.
+- User can enable or disable anytime.
+System allows to enter new trade log only when this setting is enable

 ## Create
+-
 - Create dialog can be opened from 2 ways:
   - `+` icon of table
     - When opened from here, it shows date of Yesterday prefilled